joseph-liew/Diverse-Assign/README.md

 - Assigning experiments in A/B experiments to different customer segments.
 - Assigning compounds in combinatorial chemistry and pharmaceutical interaction experiments.
 - Homogenous admixture of multiple dependent variables for multi-factor experiments.
-- Other uses: Programme is ordinal/nominal value agnostic.
+- Other uses: The programme is ordinal/nominal value agnostic.
 It can be easily used to assign anything into diverse groups.

 ### Inspiration ###
 **Diverse-Assign** was inspired by a frequent challenge in education.
 When designing workshops/classrooms, educators/teachers often assign participants/students into groups by hand.
 This is tedious, especially if the participant/student profile has many features.